b3cl0s3r/pwning-juice-shop_ES/part1/ctf.md

 5. Go to the section _Admin_ > _Config_ > _Backup_ and choose _Import_
 6. Select the generated `.zip` file and make sure only the _Challenges_ box is ticket.
 Press _Import_.
-7. _(Only for CTFd 2.x)_ Dismiss the potential `Internal Server Error` alert popup after import and restart your CTFd server.
+7. _(Only for CTFd 2.0.x)_ Dismiss any occurring `Internal Server Error` alert popup after import and restart your CTFd server.
-8. _(Only for CTFd 2.x)_ Repeat the initial setup from step 4. to regain access to the CTF now pre-populated with the Juice Shop challenges.
+8. _(Only for CTFd 2.x)_ Repeat the initial admin and CTF setup from step 4. to regain access to the CTF game.
+It is now pre-populated with the Juice Shop challenges.

 #### Docker container setup